Nuclear energy’s obituary has been in the works for decades.

 But elsewhere, the industry is showing signs of life – and support from a small group of climate scientists who believe nuclear must be considered as a possible tool to cut carbon emissions, given what they see as the gravity of excessive warming.

 On June 3, the Tennessee Valley Authority’s new $4.7 billion nuclear power plant, Watts Bar Unit 2, came online.
-The 1,150-megawatt reactor was the first nuclear power plant in the nation to switch on since 1996.A role for nuclear power in a less carbon-intensive economy?
-Click To Tweet
+The 1,150-megawatt reactor was the first nuclear power plant in the nation to switch on since 1996.”A Click To Tweet

 Meanwhile, Energy Secretary Ernest Moniz has marshaled the Energy Department to find ways to preserve nuclear power’s role in electricity generation as the nation strives toward a less carbon-intensive economy.
 “We’re supposed to be adding zero-carbon sources, not subtracting,” he said at a May symposium the department convened to explore ways to help strengthen the nuclear industry.